 UPDATE A ROOM WITH PAINT IT

 I am a huge fan of paint!
 Your paintbrush is a magical tool to update so many things in your home!
 Give your walls a fresh coat of paint and update the color!
-This is my number ONE tip!
+Painting a room is the one thing you can that will update your room the most.
 You won’t believe the difference!

-Here at the Tanglewood house, we went with a soft white, Benjamin Moore Simply White, throughout the house.
+Here at the Tanglewood house, we chose a soft white, Benjamin Moore Simply White, throughout the house.
 The open concept style of Tanglewood almost dictated using one color.